-Each year, you will have the opportunity to re-enroll in the flexible benefit plan.
-Called the annual open enrollment period, this is the time when you can change your benefits for the coming year (July 1 through June 30).
+Each year, you will have the opportunity to re-enroll in the flexible benefit plan, called the annual open enrollment period, this is the time when you can change your benefits for the coming year (July 1 through June 30).

-Along with this booklet, you will receive applications for the various health and dental programs available through the city.
-You will need to complete and submit an application, and your selected health or dental option application if you are making a change, at the enrollment session.
+Along with this booklet, you will receive information for the various health and dental programs available through the City.
 Any changes you make must be received by the open enrollment deadline; otherwise, the benefits you had the year before will carry forward.
 The exception is with the healthcare flexible spending account and the dependent care reimbursement account.
 You must re-enroll in either or both accounts each year; re-enrollment is not automatic.